2024-2025 Academic Year

 - Multidisciplinary case consultation meeting: 1 hour

-- Supervision of supervision: 2 hours (spring semester)
+- Supervision of supervision: 1.5 hours (spring and summer semester)

 Direct Service Hours